 Hale Speaker Series

-The popular Hale Speaker Series has announced a 2024 lineup that will feature four interesting individuals with ties to Westfield.
+The popular Hale Speaker Series has announced a 2026 lineup that will feature four interesting individuals with ties to Westfield.
+All talks are open to the public.
+Pre-registration required at Westfield Memorial Library or 908-789-4090 x.
+0.

 Committee members include Barbara Hale, Mary Orlando, Sherry Cronin, Marcy Lechner, Ellen Albertson and Tina Lesher.